 Cost of product revenues consists principally of the cost of raw materials, including inventory costs and third-party services related to procuring, processing, formulating, packaging and shipping our products.
-As we have used our Bangor, Michigan manufacturing plant to produce certain of our products, cost of product revenues includes an allocation of operating costs including direct and indirect labor, productions supplies, repairs and maintenance, depreciation, utilities and property taxes.
+As we have used our Bangor, Michigan manufacturing plant to produce certain of our products, cost of product revenues includes an allocation of operating costs including direct and indirect labor, production supplies, repairs and maintenance, depreciation, utilities and property taxes.
 The amount of indirect labor and overhead allocated to finished goods is determined on a basis presuming normal capacity utilization.
 Operating costs incurred in excess of production allocations, considered idle capacity, are expensed to cost of product revenues in the period incurred rather than added to the cost of the finished goods produced.
 Cost of product revenues may also include charges due to inventory adjustments and reserves.
 In addition, costs associated with license revenues have been included in cost of product revenues as they have not been significant.
 Gross profit is the difference between total revenues and cost of product revenues.
 Gross margin is gross profit expressed as a percentage of total revenues.

-We have entered into in-license technology agreements with respect to the use and commercialization of three of our commercially available product lines, Regalia, Grandevo and Zequanox, and certain products under development.
+We have entered into in-license technology agreements with respect to the use and commercialization of four of our commercially available product lines, Regalia, Grandevo, Zequanox, Haven and certain products under development.
 Under these licensing arrangements, we typically make royalty payments based on net product revenues, with royalty rates varying by product and ranging between 2% and 5% of net sales, subject in certain cases to aggregate dollar caps.
 These royalty payments are included in cost of product revenues, but they have historically not been significant.
 The exclusivity and royalty provisions of these agreements are generally tied to the expiration of underlying patents.
 The patents for Regalia and Zequanox expired in 2017 and the in-licensed U.S. patent for Grandevo is expected to expire in 2024.
-There is, however, a pending in-licensed patent application relating to Grandevo, which could expire later than 2024 if issued.
+We have filed separate patent applications with respect to the Regalia and Zequanox product lines and have been issued four U.S. patents with respect to Regalia and five with respect to Zequanox.
+There are pending in-licensed patent application relating to Grandevo, which could expire later than 2024 if issued.
 The licensed patents for Haven begin to expire in 2019.
 After the termination of these provisions, we may continue to produce and sell these products.
 While third parties thereafter may develop products using the technology under expired patents, we do not believe that they can produce competitive products without infringing other aspects of our proprietary technology, including pending patent applications related to Regalia, Grandevo, Zequanox, and Haven and we therefore do not expect the expiration of the patents or the related exclusivity obligations to have a significant adverse financial or operational impact on our business.

 We expect to see increases in gross profit over the life cycle of each of our products as gross margins are expected to increase over time as production processes improve and as we gain efficiencies and increase product yields.
-While we expect margins to improve on a product-by-product basis, our overall gross margins may vary as we introduce new products.
-In particular, we may experience downward pressure on overall gross margins as we rollout Haven and Stargus/Amplitude and expand sales of Grandevo and Zequanox.
-Gross margin has been and will continue to be affected by a variety of factors, including plant utilization, product manufacturing yields, changes in production processes, new product introductions, product mix and average selling prices.
+While we expect margins to improve on a product-by-product basis, our overall gross margins may vary as we introduce new products, or as we experience changes in the sales mix of these products.
+In particular, we may experience downward pressure on overall gross margins as we rollout Haven, Stargus and Amplitude and expand sales of Grandevo and Zequanox.
+Gross margin has been and will continue to be affected by a variety of factors, including plant utilization, product manufacturing yields, changes in production processes, new product introductions, product sales mix and average selling prices.